-Homemade Blueberry Muffins with Streusel Topping use simple and fresh ingredients.
+Blueberry Muffins with Crumb Topping use simple and fresh ingredients.
 Easy to follow recipe gives you a wonderfully moist and flavorful blueberry muffin.

 Each berry season I freeze locally harvested berries to use in recipes all year long.
-This weekend I made a batch of my Muffins with Streusel Topping.
 These blueberry muffins are moist, light, and extremely flavorful!
 They are perfect for breakfast, brunch, or as a treat to carry along on your busy day’s adventures.
 A decadent rolled oat- streusel topping will have you nibbling on every morsel.

 Now, I have to admit, I probably have more baking equipment than most.
 I love kitchen equipment and utensils.
 But these muffins don’t require anything fancy.
 You’ll need a muffin pan and some paper liners.
 You can even make the batter in a simple bowl and an electric hand mixer.
 Of course, fresh berries are best.
 But, if you have plentiful berries in the freezer like me, you’re welcome to use them!

 I talked about the difference in baking pans with my Chewy Fudge Brownies.
 And the same goes for muffins.
 I’m in LOVE with these muffin pans from Nordicware. and I these are the cooling racks I use.
 Be sure and check out my Yellow Cupcakes with Chocolate Frosting, Raspberry Oatmeal Bars, Red Velvet Cake, and Banana Bread.